pl3onasm/Imperative-programming/Extra-C/README.md

-# Extra practice
+# Extra practice in C

 This folder contains some extra problems.
-If you are looking for more practice, you can try them.
+If you are looking for more practice in C, you can try them.
 More problems will be added regularly.

 ## Problems